1iveowl/plugin.label.markdown/README.md

 Where `{{1}}` represent a variable place-holder for the value of a bindable property.

 Well, these are all scenarios introduced by this very light weigth plugin.
-I'm using it now and hope others will find it useful too.
+I hope others will find it useful too.

 ## Platforms supported